-Special Report - The island fighting for a new Greece
+SPECIAL REPORT - The island fighting for a new Greece

-KASTELORIZO, Greece, June 7 - When George Papandreou declared Greece was effectively bankrupt in April 2010, the former prime minister chose to do so standing by the sparkling harbour waters of Kastelorizo, a remote Aegean island.
+KASTELORIZO, Greece When George Papandreou declared Greece was effectively bankrupt in April 2010, the former prime minister chose to do so standing by the sparkling harbour waters of Kastelorizo, a remote Aegean island.
 It has turned out to be a fitting backdrop.

 This speck at the easternmost corner of Europe has become a symbol of Greece's struggle to confront old ills and build a better future.
 The country's economic crisis has spurred inhabitants of the island, population 350, to challenge the political elite that ruled Kastelorizo for 18 years.